AdamBasly/pytorch_dlprim/README.md

 Now instead of calling `something.to('cuda')` you call `something.to('ocl:0')` or `something.to('privateuseone:0' for pytorch 1.13)` or another `ocl:1` etc.

-IF you want to test whether your OpenCL capable device is better than your CPU, run the provided `IsCPUOrGPUBetter.py`
+If you want to test whether your OpenCL capable device is better than your CPU, run the provided `IsCPUOrGPUBetter.py`

 ## Known Issues